crawdaddie/KORGNanoKontrol/README.md

 # KORGNanoKontrol
-supercollider classes for the KORG NanoKONTROL2, based slightly on the QuNeo quark
+supercollider classes for the KORG NanoKONTROL2, based on the QuNeo quark

 a few classes for conveniently dealing with the korg nanokontrol